HomeGlossary › Guinea Pepper

 Guinea pepper (Aframomum melegueta), also known as grains of paradise, melegueta pepper, or alligator pepper, is a West African spice in the ginger family (Zingiberaceae).
 Despite its common name, it is not related to black pepper (Piper nigrum) — the pungency comes from different molecules entirely.

 The seeds contain paradol, shogaol, and gingerol — the same pungent compounds found in ginger.
 This gives grains of paradise a warm, biting spiciness that transitions from a sharp initial bite to a lingering cardamom-ginger warmth.
-The essential oil adds terpenic, camphoraceous, and slightly citrusy facets (from 1,8-cineole and humulene).
+The essential oil adds terpenic, camphoraceous, and slightly citrusy qualities (from 1,8-cineole and humulene).

-In perfumery, guinea pepper provides a warm, complex spice note that is more nuanced than black pepper and more exotic than cardamom.
+In perfumery, guinea pepper provides a warm, complex spice note that is more layered than black pepper and more exotic than cardamom.
 It offers the pungency of Piper nigrum without the monotone piperine bite, adding ginger-like warmth and a subtle floral edge.

 Did You Know?